pmbot-io/pmbot-docs/src/data/docs/1-documentation/2-core-concepts.md

 ## .pmbot.yml

 To configure a given project is updated, you place at it's root a `.pmbot.yml` file.
 It allows you to define which package managers to use and fine tune how dependencies of a given package manager are updated.
 We have made sure that you can set things like commit messages, version policies, etc.

+## Users

+When you register a Pmbot account, you are assigned an organization.
+Users of your company can sign up and sign in your organization's workspace.
+Once signed in, they can connect with any of the Git providers you have created in your Pmbot organization.
+They will then be able to see their Git repositories and configure them.
+If someone has already configured one of their repositories, they will be able to see access it and view the updates, schedules, etc.